India Tax Residency and US LLC: What the Treaty Covers

 The India-US DTAA: What It Covers and Where It Falls Short

-The India-US Double Tax Avoidance Agreement (formally, the Convention between the Government of the Republic of India and the Government of the United States of America for the Avoidance of Double Taxation) was signed in 1989, entered into force in 1991, and has been amended by protocol.
+The India-US Double Tax Avoidance Agreement was signed in 1989, entered into force in 1991, and has been amended by protocol.
+It is older than most of the business models it now has to cover.

 Article 7: Business Profits

-Article 7 is the most relevant provision for LLC owners.
-It states that the business profits of an enterprise of one Contracting State are taxable only in that State unless the enterprise carries on business in the other State through a Permanent Establishment (PE).
+Article 7 is the provision that matters most for LLC owners.
+Business profits of an enterprise in one Contracting State are taxable only in that State unless the enterprise carries on business in the other State through a Permanent Establishment (PE).

-For an Indian founder operating a US LLC:
+In practice for an Indian founder with a US LLC:

-- If the LLC does not constitute a PE in the US → business profits are taxable only in India (the founder's country of residence)
+- No PE in the US โ business profits are taxable only in India

-- If the LLC does constitute a PE in the US → the US can tax the profits attributable to that PE, and India also taxes the worldwide income, but provides credit for US tax paid
+- PE in the US โ the US can tax profits attributable to that PE, India also taxes worldwide income but provides credit for US tax paid

-The PE question for a US LLC: A single-member LLC that has no office, employees, or fixed place of business in the US — operating entirely through the founder in India — may not constitute a US PE at all.
-In that case, the US has no taxing right under the treaty, and all income is taxable only in India.
-The US LLC structure provides no tax benefit.
+Here is where it gets uncomfortable.
+A single-member LLC with no office, no employees, and no fixed place of business in the US, operated entirely from India, may not constitute a US PE at all.
+The US has no taxing right under the treaty.
+All income is taxable only in India.
+The LLC structure provides zero tax benefit.

-A US LLC that has a registered agent address in Wyoming or Delaware does not, by itself, create a PE.
-A PE requires a fixed place of business through which the enterprise's business is wholly or partly carried on — an office, branch, factory, or place of management.
-A registered agent mailbox does not qualify.
+A registered agent address in Wyoming or Delaware does not create a PE.
+A PE requires a fixed place of business through which the enterprise actually operates: an office, branch, factory, or place of management.
+A mailbox does not qualify.

 Article 14: Independent Personal Services